Non-melanoma skin cancer

 What are the causes of skin cancer?

+Early detection and correct removal will help to cure skin cancer.
 Not all skin cancers have the same prognosis.
-In addition, the same type of cancer, depending on whether it is more or less advanced, will have a worse or better prognosis.
+Furthermore, the same type of cancer, depending on whether it is more or less advanced, will have a worse or better prognosis.

-In addition, since this type of neoplasm very rarely produces metastasis, correct surgery completely eliminates the disease.
+Basal cell carcinomas: In many cases, this type of skin cancer can be cured by correctly removing the entire tumour.
+Moreover, as this type of neoplasm very rarely metastasises, correct surgery completely eliminates the disease.

 How is non-melanoma skin cancer diagnosed?

-The Dermatology Department of the University of Navarra Clinic has the most advanced technology for the diagnosis and treatment of this pathology.
+The Department of Dermatology at the Clínica Universidad de Navarra has the most advanced technology for the diagnosis and treatment of this pathology.
+Dermatoscopes with epiluminescence allow us to explore moles and obtain more information than is available with ocular inspection alone.

-Dermatoscopes with epiluminescence allow us to explore the moles, obtaining more information than is available from an ocular inspection alone.
-In addition, we can digitize that information to use it in future revisions and to be able to carry out comparative studies of your skin and the lesions it presents.
+In addition, we can digitise this information for use in future examinations and to carry out comparative studies of your skin and the lesions you present.

 This technique is very delicate and requires very specialized personnel.
 It is applied in cases such as large neoplasms, with a long evolution time or in those with several local recurrences due to incomplete removal.